octobercms/docs/3.x/cms/features/pagination.md

 ---
 # Pagination

 October CMS includes pagination features out of the box, it integrates with standard templates and offers complete flexibility for custom markup.
-Paginated records are integrated closely with the [model pagination queries](../../extend/database/pagination.md) and the [`pager()` Twig function](../../markup/function/pager.md).
+Paginated records are integrated closely with [model pagination queries](../../extend/database/pagination.md) and the [`pager()` Twig function](../../markup/function/pager.md).

 ## Paginating Data